 “Obviously looking at it and looking at the scale of what its going to be in, you know, ten plus years, twenty plus years it’s quite a, it’s quite clear on what the best course of action is to take [cease drinking alcohol]” (Greg, Mobile).

-These stated motivations to protect personal appearance, and health, against the risk of harm, illustrate the importance and concerns of appearance to all the participants.
+These stated motivations to protect personal appearance, and health, against the risk of harm, illustrate the importance and concerns of appearance to all the participants, and suggest that appearance-related risks may influence these men’s future drinking behaviour.

 Motivational Aspects of the Intervention.

 The majority of participants communicated the intervention to be generally effective, as an image-based means to demonstrate the potential threat of appearance damage from alcohol, to thereby trigger reappraisal of their attitudes, and elicit motivations towards adoption or maintenance of healthier consumption behaviours.
+Participants used phrases such as “it’s served its goal” and “a good eye-opener”, stressing effectiveness in promoting behaviour change:

 “I just, I feel like, as an intervention it's served its goal, and it does what I need it to” (Adrian, Laptop).